edbritton/edbritton.github.io/blog/_posts/2021-04-24-collapsible-nav-menus-with-pure HTML.md

 ---
-title:Collapsible nav menus with pure HTML
+title: Collapsible nav menus with pure HTML
 ---
 <p align="center"><big itemprop="description">Looking for a way to have a drop-down style menu but also want to remain a card carrying member of the #nocss club?
 Then you’ll want to look after the details.</big></p>